-4. The spark igniter is energized to light the gas burners and stays energized for the up to 7 seconds after the gas valve opens.

-- 5. Eight seconds after the gas valve opens the remote flame sensor must prove flame ignition for one second using the process of flame rectification.
+- 1. Each time the thermostat "W" (Heating) contacts close, the furnace control checks to make sure the pressure switch is open.
+Next the induced draft blower (inducer) begins a prepurge cycle. - 2.
+The air proving negative pressure switch(es) closes. - 3.
+After the 30-second pre-purge, the gas valve opens for an 8-second trial for ignition. - 4.
+The spark igniter is energized to light the gas burners and stays energized for the up to 7 seconds after the gas valve opens. - 5.
+8 seconds after the gas valve opens the remote flame sensor must prove flame ignition for one second using the process of flame rectification.
 If the burners don't light, the system goes through another ignition sequence.
 It does this up to four times before entering a 1-hour lockout. - 6.
-Twenty seconds after flame is sensed, the gas valve is set to the thermostat demand (low or high) and the main blower will be energized at either the low or high gas heat stage depending on the thermostat demand. - When the thermostat "W" (legacy) or communicated heat call ends, the gas valve closes, flame is extinguished, the induced draft blower stops after a 10-second post-purge, and the negative pressure switch opens. - 8.
+The main blower starts approximately 20 seconds after the burners ignite. - 7.
+When the thermostat "W" (Heat Call) ends, the gas valve closes, flame is extinguished, the induced draft blower stops after a 10-second post-purge, and the negative pressure switch opens. - 8.
 The main blower continues until timed off by the setting on the integrated furnace control board.